topikachu/ev3dev/LEGO-EV3-Gyro-Sensor-(45505).md

 ### Notes

 * Clockwise is positive when looking at the side of the sensor with the arrows.
+* If the sensor is moving when changing modes, the calibration will be off.
 * If you spin around too many times in GYRO-ANG or GYRO-G&A mode, it will get stuck at 32767.
 * The angle in GYRO-ANG or GYRO-G&A modes can be reset by changing to a different mode and changing back.